ibm-cloud-docs/power-iaas/exporting-boot-image.md

 - You have a {{site.data.keyword.powerSys_notm}} workspace with at least one custom boot image in your image catalog.
 - You have an IBM Cloud Object Storage bucket to export the image to.
 For more information, see [Create some buckets to store your data](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage#gs-create-buckets){: external}.
 - You have generated HMAC credentials for your COS instance.
-For more information about generating HMAC credentials, see [Using HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main){: external}.
+For more information about generating HMAC credentials, see [Using HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).

 ## Exporting a boot image by using the {{site.data.keyword.powerSys_notm}} user interface
 {: #console-export-image}